 - Fewer bowel movements than normal, especially if it is less than three movements in a week.
 (This number will differ from one child to another, but keep track of your child’s regular bowel movements.)

 When food moves through the large intestine or colon it absorbs water and makes stool.
 Contractions or muscle movements then push the stool towards the rectum where most of the water is soaked up.
 But when the colon or large intestine absorbs too much water, the stool gets dry and hard.
 Constipation usually happens when there is not enough fiber or water in your child’s diet.

 Constipation in your child can worsen because dry and hard stool is very painful to push out.
 If constipation is not sorted out in time, over a period, your child’s body will stop sensing the need to go altogether.
 In worse case scenarios, constipation can cause small tears or hemorrhoids in the anus and your child will be even more afraid to poop.

-Why Constipation Happens
+Why Constipation Happens in Toddlers

 - Potty training- One of the most common reasons for constipation is learning to adjust to the toilet – in other words, “potty training”.
 Some kids don’t like to use the toilet for bowel movements because they are so used to going in their diapers and they just can’t get the concept of the toilet.
 This could be due to power struggles with you (the parents) when they hold onto their bowel movements on purpose.

 - Diet- Another reason is when there is not enough fiber or water in your child’s diet.
 So eating too much fast food, junk, and soft drinks could be the cause.
 Change in diet especially in babies when changing from formula or breast milk to solid foods is a common issue as well.

 - No exercise- Lack of exercise and movement is another reason.
 Some kids get used to watching TV and not walking or running around!